Getting Started

 We update Git-Tool regularly to patch bugs, add features and ensure that any potential security vulnerabilities in Git-Tool or its dependencies are closed as quickly as possible.

-You'll find our list of releases on GitHubopen in new window and can subscribe there for notifications, but the quickest way to update is to run gt update.
+You'll find our list of releases on GitHub and can subscribe there for notifications, but the quickest way to update is to run gt update

-Due to the way Git-Tool runs and updates itself, you'll need to make sure that you close down any shells it has launched before running gt update.
+Due to the way Git-Tool runs and updates itself, you'll need to make sure that you close down any shells it has launched before running gt update